Russian-Doom/russian-doom/COMPILING.md

 Packaging is performed using Cpack.

-If you want to overwrite the package version, set `BUILD_VERSION_OVERWRITE` cmake variable at configuring time, instead of using `-R` Cpack parameter.
+If you want to overwrite the package version, set `ID_BUILD_VERSION_OVERWRITE` cmake variable at configuring time, instead of using `-R` Cpack parameter.

 To package International Doom, run the following commands: